|

 The 32 days of Expanded THA are available in two 16-day increments and may be used any time the family is experiencing homelessness and meets Expanded THA eligibility.

-- If the CalWORKs application is still in pending status or has been approved after the initial issuance, the second 16-day payment of THA, equaling a total of 32 cumulative days, may be issued if they are fleeing DA.
+- If the CalWORKs application is still in pending status or has been approved after the initial issuance, the second 16-day payment of Expanded THA, equaling a total of 32 cumulative days, may be issued if they are fleeing DA.

 Evidence of Search for Permanent Housing